Top of pageSkip to main content

 Back to top

 All new and continuing degree-seeking and international Emory University students are required to have health insurance.
 Under this requirement, students will be enrolled in the Student Health Insurance Plan unless they opt out by providing documentation of enrollment in a comparable United States-based plan.
-New students wishing to waive enrollment in the Student Health Insurance Plan will need to complete the annual waiver process via OPUS prior to September 1st.
-All returning students must also complete the enrollment/waiver process annually prior to September 1st.
+New students wishing to waive enrollment in the Student Health Insurance Plan will need to complete the annual waiver process via OPUS as part of their To-Do List.

 LiveSafe is a safety app that provides a quick, convenient, and discreet way to communicate directly with Emory University safety officials, enhancing your overall safety and allowing Emory University Police to better protect you.